antedoro/arberia/exampleSite/content/posts/start-here/index.md

     $ git submodule add https://github.com/antedoro/arberia.git arberia

-Next, open `config.toml` in the base of the Hugo site and ensure the theme option is set to `arberia`:
+Next, open `hugo.toml` in the base of the Hugo site and ensure the theme option is set to `arberia`:

 ```
 theme = "arberia"